Entrepreneurial Action: How to Put it Into (Your Teaching) Practice?

 • let students think about what can happen with the dissertation, project, end result ... when the course unit is over.
 Include that aspect in the assignment and in the assessment;

-• organize an immersion in an entrepreneurial experience, for example by having the students participate in an (international) challenge, hackathon or innovation camp;
+• organize an immersion in an entrepreneurial experience, for example by having the students participate in an (international) challenge or a hackathon or innovation camp;

 How to Give Entrepreneurship and Entrepreneurial Spirit a Substantive Place in Your Course Units?

 • Discuss the entrepreneurial competencies you are working on in your course unit.
 Students often have no idea of the difference between entrepreneurial spirit and entrepreneurship and what skills you need.
-Students too often think that those skills are only interesting if you want to start your own business.
-Correct that misunderstanding in your lesson.
+Too often, students still think that those skills are only interesting if you want to start your own business.
+Do away with that misconception in class.

-• Communicate the DO! offer to your students so that they know where to go if they have entrepreneurial ambitions, whether or not as part of the course unit.
-Tom is happy to visit your class (with or without a student entrepreneur) and Gerlinde will be happy to send you the latest information about the DO!
+• Communicate the Gentrepreneur offer to your students so that they know where to go if they have entrepreneurial ambitions, whether or not as part of the course unit.
+Gentrepreneur is happy to visit your class (with or without a student entrepreneur).
+Sign up for the Gentrepreneur newsletter to stay informed about their offerings and activities.

 • Let students reflect on their own entrepreneurial skills.
 The Hunchup test is a test developed at Ghent University that realistically maps the entrepreneurial potential of students.
 The test is free for Ghent University staff and students.
 In the education tip about reflecting in community service learning course units you will find many concrete tips that you can use for other teaching methods.